-MATTIE L. NORTON, OF NEWBURYPORT, MASS., Is anxious to communicate with her friends, and just as soon as they will make conditions favorable, she will come.
-She was twenty-five years of age the 17th of last June.
+MATTIE L. NORTON, OF NEWBURTPORT, MASS.
+Is anxious to communicate with her friends, and just as soon as they will make conditions favorable. she will come.
+She was twenty five yours of age the 17th of last June.
 That is sufficient at present.